.

 CETA and Arts Employment

-During the years 1974-1980, more than 10,000 artists in the U.S., and an additional 10,000 arts support staff, were given full-time employment as part
+During the years 1974-1982, more than 10,000 artists in the U.S., and an additional 10,000 arts support staff, were given full-time

-of the CETA Arts Legacy Project is to preserve the history of CETA's role in the arts, to make CETA's
+The purpose of the CETA Arts Legacy Project is to preserve the history of CETA's role in the arts, to make CETA's

-accomplishments more widely known and to demonstrate the relavance of CETA as a model
+accomplishments in the arts more widely known and to demonstrate the relevance of

-and was signed into law in 1973.
-It was a general training and employment program, not originally seen as a source of
+It was a general training and employment program, not originally seen as a source of jobs for artists, but modifications to the program

-jobs for artists, but modifications to the program in 1974 made it possible to include artists.
-The first artists project was
+in 1974 made it possible to include artists.
+The first artists project was launched in San Francisco in 1974,

-launched in San Francisco in 1974, to be followed by several other large projects over the next several years: in Chicago,
+to be followed by several other projects over the next several years: in Los Angeles, Chicago, Philadelphia,

 Washington DC, and other cities.
 The last, and largest, of the projects took place in NYC from 1978-80.